crownstone/website/04-jobs.md

 {% include snippets/centered-text-home-begin background='light'%}

-Crownstone is always looking for talented people with expertise in embedded programming, AI or machine learning.
-If you send us a motivation letter with links to past projects on GitHub, or have done Kaggle competitions, this is a big plus!
+Crownstone is always looking for talented people with expertise in embedded programming, AI, or machine learning.
+If you send us a motivation letter with links to past projects on GitHub or have done Kaggle competitions, this is a big plus!
 We have just one requirement: a European work permit.

 {% include snippets/centered-text-home-end %}